alphagov/publisher/docs/arch/adr-012-mongo-to-postgres-db-schema.md

 ##### Advantages
 1. Relatively few changes to test and factory files (compared to option 1).
-2. Simplifies the database structure by denormalizing it.
+2. Simplifies the database structure by denormalising it.

 ##### Disadvantages
 1. Duplication of database columns.